• Where is Missoula located?

 © Courtesy of jonbilous - Fotolia.com

-The Montana Museum of Art & Culture is part of the University of Montana campus, snuggled between the river and the mountain, with its treasures divided throughout several university buildings.
+The Montana Museum of Art and Culture is part of the University of Montana campus, snuggled between the river and the mountain, with its treasures divided throughout several university buildings.
 The museum's permanent collection contains more than 11,000 artworks, some indoors in various spaces within the campus, some outside in the open air.

 To take a tour of all Museum has to offer, visitors need to use the Campus Artwork Map.
 Paxsonand MeloyGalleries, which show current exhibitions, are located near the Adams Center, on the north end of campus.
 The UC Gallery, the Gallery of Visual Arts and the College of Visual and Performing Arts are also on the university campus.